Maternal Medications and Breastfeeding

 Finally, there is no evidence that the baby getting insignificant amounts of alcohol in the milk will predispose the baby to abusing alcohol in later life.

 2. Other recreational drugs.
 These drugs, for example, marijuana and cocaine, have the same negative associations as does alcohol and on top of that in most jurisdictions are illegal to possess.
 I am not recommending that anyone break the law.
 But what I said about alcohol is true of these drugs as well.
-That is, if the mother is so impaired that she cannot make a good judgment about what her baby needs, that is dangerous for the baby.
-For example if the mother is high on marijuana and the baby is sick and gets sicker, would she get into her car and drive the baby to the doctor or the hospital?
+That is, if the mother is so impaired that she cannot make a good judgment about what her baby needs, that is potentially dangerous for the baby.
+For example, if the mother is high on marijuana and the baby is sick and gets sicker, would she notice that the baby is sick?
+Would she get into her car and drive the baby to the doctor or the hospital?

 The tetrahydrocannabinol (THC), the compound in marijuana is very highly protein bound, 99.9% protein bound.
 Furthermore, if taken by mouth (as might the baby) it is very poorly absorbed from the intestinal tract with only 6 to 20% of it absorbed.
 With such high protein binding, it is unlikely that significant amounts will get into the milk.
 But note again, that the “high” the mother experiences could last for a few hours, and so her judgement will also be impaired.